AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

     >[!NOTE]
     >
-    > For topics that already contain tags, Agentic AI Assistant displays the existing tags.
+    > For topics that already contain tags, AI Assistant displays the existing tags.
 These tags are read-only and cannot be modified or removed.

     - For single topic, you can simply **Accept** the recommendations to apply them, or **Reject** them if they are not required.